Improving the Cardinal Key Experience

 A. Cardinal Key replaces the need to provide your SUNet ID and password.
 Depending on the system, the frequency may vary, but you will still need to two-factor in.
-If you check the Remember me for 90 days box on the two-step authentication login screen, you will reduce the number of two-step authentication prompts that you receive in that web browser for the next 90 days.
+Learn more about two-step authentication.

 - Q. Which Stanford sites require me to log in with a Cardinal Key?